joined/units3/README.md

     vagrant@vagrant-ubuntu-trusty-64:~/units3$ ./run.py -v # -h for help
        * Running on http://0.0.0.0:5000/

+###Vagrant configuration

++ Latest Ubuntu 14.04 LTS system
++ 1024 mb of RAM (512 mb is not enough to compile lxml)
++ 2 cpus shared
-It is configured to use 1024 mb of RAM and to forward the guest port 5000 to the host port 8080.
++ Guest port 5000 forwarded to host port 8080.
++ Root of repository synced with `/home/vagrant/units3/`

 ## Usage
 This API uses HTTP Basic Auth for authentication.
 When making a request, just use